Ben Walker (firefighter): Walker's Way

 During the failed prosecution of Walker, dissatisfied at the performance of West Midlands Police and failure of investigation, assembled a private investigation team consisting of former Police Officers, Special Branch detectives and intelligence agency operatives to formulate a comprehensive defence rebuttal to Brown's accusations.
 Deputy Chief Joanne Bowcock falsely claiming to have a law degree from Liverpool University obtained a covert recording of a Fire Authority meeting including the endorsement of dishonesty by Vice Chair Councillor Catherine Miks. and uncovered that Brown himself had falsely claimed to have a Level 7 Diploma in Leadership and Management and to have been Assistant Commissioner for Operations and Policy in the London Fire Brigade on various platforms such as the Black Talent Talks podcast in addition to a falsely claimed professional football career with Charlton Athletic.
 Several newspapers cited the UK Supreme Court case of R v Andrewes speculating Brown could have been facing prosecution and a lengthy custodial sentence.

 Following Brown's suicide in January 2024, Walker was issued with an "Osman Notice" due to credible threats made to his life intercepted by West Midlands Police.
 The Coroner's Inquest into the death of Wayne Brown atrributed no blame to Walker, but did issue West Midlands Fire Service with a "prevention of further deaths notice" which was highly critical of the lack of support provided by the West Midlands Fire Service and the unprofessional nature of the internal investigations into Mr Brown both pre and post-mortem.

 Walker has publicly called for transparency into the wider circumstances of Wayne Brown's death, particularly the claims made by former Chief Executive Colonel Oliver Lee on Linkedin that two female staff in West Midlands Fire Service had reported sexual misconduct by Wayne Brown, with one reported as being referred to West Midlands Police who confirmed to press a complaint had been made posthumously and could not be effectively investigated.

-Walker is reported to have formulated a £7.2 million pounds damages claim against involved parties claiming that his business has been adversely affected, right to a private and family life encroached on, unlawful charging, malicious prosecution and conspiracy to pervert justice.
+Walker was reported by The Daily Telegraph to have formulated a £7.2 million pounds damages claim against involved parties claiming that his business has been adversely affected, right to a private and family life encroached on, unlawful charging, malicious prosecution and conspiracy to pervert justice.